kelasol/complete-intro-to-react-v5/myNotes/03-Tools.md

 Now let's go fix this error that React doesn't know what this is.
 What we're going to do, if you don't know, to stop the serve you hit Ctrl-C. I think that works on any platform.
 You send an interrupt command to it and say stop this, right?
 So here I'm gonna say now npm install without the D because these are production dependencies, react react-dom, like that.

+`npm i react react-dom`

 So this is gonna go install our two packages off of the npm registry.
 Take a second to do that.
 Okay, now instead of going back in my index.html, I'm gonna delete these two script files.
 Cuz I don't wanna load these off the CD anymore, I wanna load them off of my local computer, so delete that.

-So all we have is the root and our app.js.
+So all we have is the root and our `app.js`.
-Okay, now we're gonna go back into app.js.
+Okay, now we're gonna go back into `app.js`.
 And we're gonna say up here, import React from 'react'.
 So this is going to import the default export from the React package, okay?
-And we're going to say import and I'm gonna say {render} from react-dom.
+And we're going to say import and I'm gonna say `{render}`from `react-dom`.

+### npm intellisense

 Now, some of you might not be seeing this autocompletion here.
 That extension is called NPM Intellisense, which again is here.
 NPM Intellisense, right there, Quite useful.
 So import render from react-DOM is where we want that one to come from.
 So I show you this, I could've just done import without the curly braces here and said react-DOM like this.

+### importing react and react-dom

 And now this would work because this is called reactDOM down right here, but I wanna show you how to input the specific thing, so I wanna import just render from reactDOM.
 So this is saying reactDOM has a specific export called render and I want you to input just that, okay?

-And then down here just erase the render, so it's just render like that.
-So I wanna say this is similar to destructuring.
-It's technically not destructuring, this is just how modules work.
-But this is just saying react-dom has a specific instance, export render equals something, heah, question?
+And then down here just erase the `render`, so it's just `render` like that. **So I wanna say this is similar to destructuring.
+It's technically not destructuring, this is just how modules work.** But this is just saying `react-dom` has a specific instance, export render equals something, heah, question?

 > > Speaker 2: When you're using an import statement, how do you know whether or not you should use the curly braces?

 Is that just for if you want to import one specific feature?
 Yes.

+### Be explicit with what you import

 > > Speaker 2: Okay.
 > > For example here from React, I can actually import specific things.
 So like, I cannot actually just import creed element, because it specifically exports that, right?
 And then I wouldn't be using, I would just be using create element like that.

-In general, I would encourage you to do specific exports most of the time because parcel will do a thing for you called tree shaking.
+**In general, I would encourage you to do specific exports most of the time because parcel will do a thing for you called tree shaking.
 It actually uglifies the actual thing that does the tree shaking, but what that does is it's live code inclusion.
-So it will only include code that could ever potentially run.
+So it will only include code that could ever potentially run.**

-So in this particular case, let's say react-dom had 1,000 methods and we're only importing 1, right, it would not include the other 999.
+So in this particular case, let's say `react-dom` had 1,000 methods and we're only importing 1, right, it would not include the other 999.
 If they packaged it correctly which is a big if because most of them don't.
 But like a good example that would be like low dash right?

-Low dash is a huge library has like 200 methods right?
-And you don't, no one ever uses all 200 methods right?
-So what you wanna do with that is you wanna import just a few methods that you use and then it won't include the other ones, right?
-That is like the benefit there, potentially, it doesn't always work out that way.
+> Low dash is a huge library has like 200 methods right?
+And you don't, no one ever > uses all 200 methods right?
+So what you wanna do with that is you wanna import > just a few methods that you use and then it won't include the other ones, right? > That is like the benefit there, potentially, it doesn't always work out that way.

 For me it just helps me to be explicit that I know this only uses render from react-dom.
-So what I wanted to get to is, this actually isn't helpful, because if you include react-dom you get the whole thing, because it's not packaged for tree shaking.
+So what I wanted to get to is, this actually isn't helpful, because if you include `react-dom` you get the whole thing, because it's not packaged for tree shaking.
 And then the other thing is that there's not a lot of wasteful stuff inside react-dom, so there's not a lot to tree shake out anyway.

+- BH just belies is argument with the point above, but I think it's more explicit for you (and he mentions this) to just be specific with what you want to export if it makes code more readable for you / others.

 So now if we save this and go back over to our project, it should still work, right?
 So now, you have to run the project of course, npm run dev, like that.
 Once it's finished building, you can see this looks like a JS file that's loading, it's only loading this app.js file.

 And it's not loading anything else, it's not loading like those other files from the repo.
 So you can see that that reacts now being included inside of our app.js instead of being loaded from some other CDN.
 And you can see that it's much larger than it used to be here, now it's 965 KB instead of being, like the probably 5 it was before because it includes React.

-Now keep in mind this is the development environment which means it's massive.
+**Now keep in mind this is the development environment which means it's massive.
 If I patched this for production it would be much, much smaller.
-So don't worry about file sizes until you actually do the production builds, so just keep that in mind.
+So don't worry about file sizes until you actually do the production builds, so just keep that in mind.**
 Right now, this project would probably be 35 KB, I guess, cuz React is about 32.

 ## Separate App into Modules

 So now we have a bundler, we can do whatever we want, right?
 Now we have more leeway to do things.
-So the first thing I want to do here is I want to split pet and app into two different files, right?
+So the first thing I want to do here is _I want to split pet and app into two different files_, right?
 I can't think of a reason why you would not have one component, one file.

-It's always that way.
-You don't ever have two components in a file.
-I've not really seen a good reason to do that before.
-So one component, one file.
+It's always that way. **You don't ever have two components in a file.** I've not really seen a good reason to do that before. **So one component, one file**.
 So I'm gonna show you a pretty cool trick that VS Code can do for you.
 So I'm gonna highlight this and then I get this little light bulb here.

+### VSCode Light Bulb Magic

-This light bulb is called a code action.
+- :star: This light bulb is called a **code action**.
 So I'm gonna click that and there's a couple things here.
 The one that I want is move, you might not see all of these because I have other extensions installed.
-But the one that you wanna do is move to a new file, which all of you should see, right?
+But the one that you wanna do is _move to a new file_, which all of you should see, right?

 So click move to a new file.
-And all the sudden I have a new Pet.js file which has an export in it, and app is importing from that file.
+And all the sudden I have a new `Pet.js`file which has an export in it, and app is importing from that file.
 It's pretty cool, right, you like this, cool?
 Okay, cool.
 So what's really cool about it is, it's actually TypeScript that does that for you.

 It's not VS Code.
 TypeScript is actually running on your code, even though we're not writing any TypeScript right now.
 VS Code is constantly running TypeScript against your code, to understand how your code works.
 And so that's what's actually able to do that.
 Now, I prefer default exports, so I'm gonna change this to get rid of those curly braces, and save that.

-And then here, instead of saying, export const Pet = blah, I'm gonna say export default function blah like that.
+And then here, instead of saying, export const `Pet =` blah, I'm gonna say export `default function` blah like that.

+`export default function Pet({...}) {`

 And let's give this a name like so.

+### Why default exports?

 Now why do I do that?
 It's just kind of a pattern that I had that the default export for components is always the component.

 I would say it's a decently common pattern, but I'll leave you to judge it for yourself.
-As far as changing it to a named component, this is useful for when you're debugging things.
-Because if there's a stack trace, you'll see pet has the error, which makes that a little bit easier to debug later.
+**As far as changing it to a named component, this is useful for when you're debugging things**. _Because if there's a stack trace, you'll see pet has the error, which makes that a little bit easier to debug later_.

 So now, we have two different files, right?
 We're importing pet from pet.
 This should still work the way it should.
 It does.
 But now they're a little bit better organized now that we have an app component and a pet component, and they're in separate files and we can maintain them separately.